Top 20 Node.js Interview Questions and Answers

 Node.js logo

 It is used to build fast and scalable network applications as well as data-intensive real-time web applications.
 All versions of Node.js are starting from 0.1.0 releases to 0.1.x, 0.2.x, 0.3.x, 0.4.x, 0.5.x, 0.6.x, 0.7.x, 0.8.x, 0.9.x, 0.10.x, 0.11.x, and 0.12.x.
-Before merging of Node.js and io.js, it’s last versions was Node.js v0.12.9.
+Before merging of Node.js and io.js, its last version was Node.js v0.12.9.

-2. What is Node.js foundation?
+2. What is the Node.js foundation?

-3. What is V8 JavaScript Engine?
+3. What is the V8 JavaScript Engine?

 V8 JavaScript Engine

-Key Points about V8 JavaScript Engine
+Key Points About V8 JavaScript Engine

 • It can be run standalone or can be embedded into any C++ application.